Cactoidal/GodotEthersV3/DOCUMENTATION.md

 ## Transaction

-Primarily responsible for abstracting the transaction process, and preventing transactions from being submitted while one is already pending.
+Primarily responsible for abstracting the transaction process, and preventing a transaction from being submitted while one is already pending.

 When a transaction is initiated, the singleton will get the account's network gas balance and transaction count, then the gas price estimate, and finally submit the transaction, at which point it will update `recent_transactions` in Ethers with the transaction hash.
 It will then monitor the network until it receives the transaction receipt.